alteredco/blog/_posts/2019-04-20-Keeping-Calm-And-Coding-On.md

 ## 6. Don’t just read the sample code.
 Tinker with it!
 ￼
 Reading sample code is not enough to understand how it works.
 To develop a true understanding, you need to actually run the code and tinker with it.
+See Miss Frizzle in tip #1 above.

 ## 7. Take breaks when debugging
 ￼